allinbits/chronolibrary/packages/chronodocs/docs/getting-started/index.md

 ## Where to Start?

 It's almost always recommended to get started with [Sync](../sync/index.md) and try spinning up the container.
 This will allow you to begin building an application and listening for memos relevant to your individual application.

-However, if you need a more guided approach check out [the videos section](./videos.md).